 |

-Stirling Range National Park encompasses the rugged peaks of the Stirling Ranges, five of which are over 1,000 metres.
+The Stirling Ranges have five peaks over 1,000 metres.
 It is a popular area for rock climbing and birdwatching and is home to more than 1,500 species of plants, many of which grow nowhere else in the world.
-Cross country bushwalking offers a challenge as the trails are steep and uneven.
+Bushwalking trails are steep and uneven.
 Walkers should be well prepared by carrying sufficient food and water and contacting the park rangers for more information.
 This is one of the few places in Western Australia where snow occassionally falls. |

 |